 Safety First Safety is paramount!
 Please read and follow these precautions before beginning this volunteer project: Do not purchase items or prepare care packages if anyone in your household is sick When packaging goods, wash your hands frequently and avoid touching your face Donated items must be unopened, new, and not expiredVolunteer Hours For those that require service hours, one half-hour plus one hour for every two complete snack packs with card will be given for one participant.

-Agency: United Way of Northeast Florida Group Engagement Alleviate Child Hunger in Full Service Schools
+Agency: Volunteer Center of United Way Northeast Florida Alleviate Child Hunger in Full Service Schools

 Many children within Duval County do not have regular access to food.
 As you can imagine, this instability has an impact on their health and academic success.
 Snack packs will alleviate some of their discomfort and worry that negatively affects their learning, social interactions, and ability to enjoy life as a child should.
 This is an opportunity to help Full Service Schools address this barrier to success.
 This need was also created to aid families heavily affected by the pandemic.
 Packs can be completed in three easy steps: 1) Decorate a blank paper bag.
 A bright, colorful bag can really cheer up a child of any age!
 2) Stuff the bag with the following items (all items should be easy to open, non-perishable, and should need a microwave at most to cook): Shelf-stable milk, chocolate milk, or 100% juice Easy Mac, Tuna Salad or chicken salad kit Kashi bar, Kind or another granola bar Popcorn/Chip Bag Applesauce or fruit cup Napkin Fork/ spoon3) Create a positive, motivational card for the child and place it in each bag.
 4) When you have completed the project and are ready to donate your bags, please contact our project coordinator here.